mashutin/mashutin.github.io/index.rst

    :caption: Contents:
    :hidden:

-   readme
    how to interact with win api
    encoding unicode
    api ref sample
    how to resolve a merge conflict

+..
 Have a look at my updated :ref:`CV`.

+..
 Or check out some sample articles:

 #. :ref:`How to Interact with Windows API Functions in PowerShell`